Android-for-Python/Android-for-Python-Users/README.md

 Modify the local copy in a way that makes you happy.
 This will be cloned into `<project>/.buildozer` so remember to `appclean` after changes.

+## From GitHub

 As an alternative to making changes locally, you can reference changes saved on GitHub.
 The fork must be 'public' on Github.
-For example if you have a p4a fork on GitHub:
+For example if you have a p4a fork on GitHub under `SomeGitHubName`, and optionally some branch `some_branch`:

 ```
-p4a.fork = YourGitHubName
+p4a.fork = SomeGitHubName

+p4a.branch = some_branch
 ```